 Fast-forward a hundred years and sugar becomes the big villain; the physician to King Henry IV of France wrote in 1606 that “under its whiteness, sugar hides a great blackness”.
 In the kitchens of all palaces and castles, chefs stopped mixing sugar with almost all the food and began using it only at the end of the meal, and that was the birth of the modern dessert as we know it.

 With the firsts restaurants came the opportunity for the middle class, who couldn’t afford to have their own chefs, to have access to the nourishing diet of the court, which became pretty much standard in the Western world by the late 19th Century.
-So now that most people were well-fed, new problems arose: obesity and high cholesterol.
-So the physicians and chefs started looking for a new cuisine, tasty, nutritious and healthy.
+So now that most people were well-fed, new problems arose: obesity and high cholesterol, which led the physicians and chefs to start looking for a cuisine that was tasty, nutritious and healthy.

-And then all sorts of new diets began to appear and disappear before you can say “Knife!”
+That was the birth of the diet as we know today.
+All sorts of new diets began to appear and disappear before you could say “Knife!”

 The Sleeping diet

-The theory behind this diet was very simple, you sleep for several days -sedated - so that you don’t eat!
-In the 70’s, Elvis Presley swore by this “amazing” diet to lose weight.
+The theory behind this diet is elementary, my dear Matson; you sleep for several days -sedated – so that you don’t eat!
+In the ’70s, Elvis Presley swore by this “amazing” diet to lose weight.
 We all know how that ended…

 The Baby food diet